Welcome to

 Using Exclusion Rules

 Migration App offers the ability to use filters to granularly specify what will be migrated with a given Migration job.
-There are three types of file exclusions that may be specified.

 Types Of Exclusions